 2. Info Phase#

-The info phase is used to provide important information to trainees in text form.
+The info phase provides essential information to trainees in text form.

-At the training phase, the trainee must complete the assignment specified on the page’s left side.
-On the right, side the sandbox topology is displayed.
+The trainee must complete the assignment specified on the page’s left side at the training phase.
+On the right side, the sandbox topology supplemented by legend is displayed.
 The layout of the topology can be changed with the controls panel(see the following figure):

-Generate console URL: Connect to Spice console for a particular network node (this is provided by OpenStack cloud).
-When you connect to the Spice client, you will see the following console in a new browser tab.
-If you will provide a correct login and password combination, you will be able to work inside of the corresponding VM:
+Open console (deprecated): Connect to the web console of the particular network node using SPICE protocol.
+The feature is provided by OpenStack cloud, and console types may vary.
+When you connect to the SPICE client, you will see the following console in a new browser tab.

-If trainee feels stuck, they can reveal the solution by clicking the .
+If hints are not enough, the trainee can reveal the solution by clicking the .

-In addition to connecting to the sandbox using Spice, it is also possible to connect to the sandbox machines locally using SSH.
+In addition to connecting to the sandbox using Spice or Guacamole, it is also possible to connect to the sandbox machines locally using SSH.
 To do that, click the button and download the ZIP archive with the configuration of a user SSH access to the respective sandbox.
 More about SSH access can be found in Sandbox SSH Access.

 Training Run Results#